 - Many of our patients come to us already taking prescription medications, while many are on no medications at all.
-We are able to meet you where you are and create a safe natural program for you that takes into account any medications you may be currently talking.
+We are able to meet you where you are and create a safe natural program for you that takes into account any medications you may be currently taking.

-- We are specially trained in recognizing drug-herb-supplement interactions and making sure all natural therapies we recommend will not conflict with your prescriptions.
+- We are specially trained in recognizing drug-herb-supplement interactions and making sure the natural therapies we recommend will not conflict with your prescriptions.
 Likewise, we can help you correct nutritional imbalances that are common side-effects of many medications.

 What natural therapies do you use?

 - We utilize a wide range of tools in order to promote the body’s healing response including classical homeopathy, herbal medicine, clinical nutrition and dietary changes, allergy desensitization, and lifestyle counseling.
-Each patient is an individual, so the specific therapies recommended vary for each patient depending their unique needs.
+Each patient is an individual, so the specific therapies recommended vary for each patient depending on their unique needs.

 - Read more about the natural health therapies used at Lewis Family Natural Health.